dnsimple/dnsimple-support/content/articles/redirector-https.markdown

 ## Alternatives

-Instead of using URL record to redirect the request, you can use an ALIAS record, A record, or CNAME record to point both the redirecting domain and the target domain to your application, and then handle a redirect in your HTTP server or inside your application.
+Instead of using a URL record to redirect requests, you can use an ALIAS record, A record, or CNAME record to point both the redirecting domain and the target domain to your application, and then handle a redirect in your HTTP server or inside your application.